Mutiny Blog

 On-site monitoring: costly and cumbersome

 One answer is to bring an IT professional on-site to monitor all the devices on the stand during the event, and fix any problems as they occur.
-This is effective – but it’s also extremely costly.
-Additional travel and accommodation costs are incurred – which add up particularly fast when events are abroad.
-If multiple events are happening simultaneously, then additional contract personnel must be brought in – or the stand left un-monitored at times.
+This is effective, but it's also extremely costly.
+Additional travel and accommodation costs are incurred which add up particularly fast when events are abroad.
+If multiple events are happening simultaneously, then additional contract personnel must be brought in or the stand left un-monitored at times.

 Think mobile